alejandroaviles/fkpt/README.md

 computes Hu-Sawicky f_R0 = -10^-6 with background cosmology h=0.7, Omega_m = 0.3, at z=0.5, for the input real space linear power spectrum pklin.dat.
 The output files will have a suffix _F6z05.

-The input linear power spectrum should be the LCDM one and given in a two column (k,pkl) file in Mpc/h units at the desire output redshift.
+The input linear power spectrum should be the LCDM one and given in a two column (k,pkl) file in Mpc/h units at the desire output redshift, the code with transform it to the MG one.
+I you want to provide your own MG linear power spectrum input set is_PS_input_LCDM=0

 ## Instructions for Python